OngWinKent/ABMIL-CAMELYON16/README.md

 ## License and Copyright

-The project is open source under BSD-3 license (see the `LICENSE` file)."# ABMIL-CAMELYON16" "# ABMIL-CAMELYON16"
+The project is open source under BSD-3 license (see the `LICENSE` file).
-"# ABMIL-CAMELYON16"